stripe/stripe-dotnet/readme.md

 Stripe.net is under active development.
 Being able to keep the library in good shape with the community takes a lot of time and commitment.
 I value code changes being solid, tests being in place when necessary, and good consistency.
 Pull requests sometimes take more time because pieces are missing, such as readme updates or tests.
 I also receive a lot of email for support.
 I wish I had the time to talk to each and every one of you, but I have other commitments much like you.

-So I've decided to offer a couple of plans to users who have requested a method of paying for support, and expediting pull requests or adding quick features:
+So I've decided to offer a couple of plans to users who have requested a method of paying for support, expediting pull requests, or adding quick features.
+Keep in mind with my other commitments, these will have to be handled in the evenings or on the weekends.
+If you are interested in purchasing a plan, contact me first about availability.
+For occasional updates, sign up at [jayme.io](https://jayme.io).

 The [stripe.net support incident](https://gum.co/oCGI)